 Summer will soon be upon us and that means it is nearly barbecue season.
-Cooking with fire out in the open was once considered a pastime for only our cavemen ancestors and people who went on camping holidays, but each year barbecues seem to grow in popularity to the point that they are now one of the most popular types of parties to throw in the summer months.
+Cooking with fire out in the open was once considered a pastime for only our cavemen ancestors and people who went on camping holidays.
+Even you may even use a best outdoor fire pit for heat and smoky grilling purposes.
+But each year barbecues seem to grow in popularity to the point that they are now one of the most popular types of parties to throw in the summer months.

 If hosting a barbecue for friends and family is something you are looking to do this summer, then you’ve come to the right place.
 Here are five steps for hosting a successful summer barbecue.